In the long-distance shooting ring, air temperature plays a much bigger role in ballistics than simply how comfortable you are while shooting.

-How does air temperature affect bullet trajectory?
+How does air temperature affect bullet trajectory in ballistics?

 - Ambient air temperature has an inverse effect on air density.